BrianWill/byteschool/markdown/os/file system.md

 Directories and special files also have inodes.

-A directory is a list of entires, each containing a name, a type (file, directory, or special file), and an inode number.
+A directory is a list of entries, each containing a name, a type (file, directory, or special file), and an inode number.

 The names within a directory must be unique, but multiple entries in a single directory---or across separate directories---may have the same inode.
 In other words, the same file or directory can be known by different names within a directory and can be listed in multiple, separate directories.